elastic/terraform-provider-ec/docs/guides/configuring-sso-ec-deployment.md

         description: "Log in with Auth0"
 ```

-And that's it! spinning up the above ec_deployment will created a deployment on Elastic Cloud, with a preconfigured name & an additional Auth0 SSO identity provider and login option, that's alreday configured when the deployment is spun up.
+And that's it!
+Spinning up the above ec_deployment resource will create a deployment on Elastic Cloud, with a preconfigured name and an additional Auth0 SSO identity provider and login option, that's already configured when the deployment is spun up.